Ericsson/codechecker/docs/user_guide.md

                         directory.
 (By default, CodeChecker would keep reports and overwrites only those files that were update by the current build command).
+ --report-hash {context-free}
+                        EXPERIMENTAL feature.
+Specify the hash calculation
+                        method for reports.
+If this option is not set, the default calculation method for Clang Static Analyzer will be context sensitive and for Clang Tidy it will be context insensitive.
+If this option is set to 'context-free' bugs will be identified with the CodeChecker generated context free hash for every analyzers.
+USE WISELY AND AT YOUR OWN RISK!
   -n NAME, --name NAME  Annotate the run analysis with a custom name in the
                         created metadata file.
   --verbose {info,debug,debug_analyzer}